U.S. extends public input on GM, Ford self-driving petitions

 WASHINGTON, Aug 18 (Reuters) - U.S. auto safety regulators will extend a deadline for public input on General Motors GM.N and Ford Motor F.N petitions seeking to deploy a limited number of self-driving vehicles without human controls like steering wheels and brake pedals.

-The National Highway Traffic Safety Administration (NHTSA) on Thursday said it will extend the public comment period by 30 days on the automaker petitions after San Francisco and Oakland, California, transportation agencies and others sought further time.
+The National Highway Traffic Safety Administration (NHTSA) on Thursday made the 30-day extension of the public comment on the automaker requests after cities like San Francisco and Oakland, California, state transportation agencies, the National Association of City Transportation Officials and others sought further time to analyze the exemption requests.

 San Francisco said petitions raise "numerous complex technical and policy issues involving vehicle safety that necessitate significant analysis."